SLIMM-Lab/prnn3d/README.md

 - `tr_propgp_080.data`: a set of 1100 **proportional GP** paths in random directions in the unit force vector space;

 The loading function consists of the sum of all prescribed displacements on the micromodel, and, in this set, it changes from one path to another according to a Gaussian Process (GP) with a suitable prior.
-Each curve has a different time increment.
 In other words, unloading-reloading can take place at random times for different duration at a fixed direction in the unit force vector space (left).

 - `test_propgp_080.data`: a set of 100 **proportional** paths in random directions in the unit force vector space;